Apiaries 8 sells pure 100% Australian beeswax as one of the ingredients used in many recipes to create your own DIY products for use around the home.

 You can wax your table saws to reduce friction and maximise performance.

 You can rub beeswax over leather shoes and other leather products to help protect against all types of weathering including water.
-You can even put beeswax on matches to help keep them dry if you are out fishing, boating or skiing.
+You can even put beeswax on matches to help keep them dry if you are out fishing, boating or camping.

 Sealing an Envelope